Heritage and History Initiatives

-For more information about the NHL Program's work on heritage initiatives, please consult our NHL Heritage Initiatives Progress Report, 2011-2013 and continue reading below.
+For more information about the NHL Program's work on heritage initiatives, please consult our NHL Heritage Initiatives Progress Report, 2011-2013, the National Park Service's Heritage Initiatives website, and continue reading below.

 American Latino Heritage Initiative

-The American Latino Heritage Initiative led the way as the first of these various initiatives.
-In 2012, Secretary of the Interior Ken Salazar tasked the National Historic Landmarks Program with increasing the number of NHLs that represent the longevity and textured history of Latinos in the United States.
+The American Latino Heritage Initiative led the way as the first of the heritage initiatives.
+In 2012, Secretary of the Interior Ken Salazar tasked the National Historic Landmarks Program with increasing the number of NHLs that represent the long and textured history of Latinos in the United States.

-Since the launch of the initiative in June of 2012, ten new Latino history properties have been designated as NHLs; an additional property will be reviewed by the National Park System Advisory Board in January 2014.
-Designated properties include sites such as the Trujillo Homesteads (Colorado), the Hispanic Society of America Complex (New York), and the Old San Juan Historic District/Distrito Histórico del Viejo San Juan (Puerto Rico).
-These properties tell stories ranging from the experience of Latino American settlers on the western frontier, the ways in which scholarly understanding of Latino contributions to American culture and history have shifted over time, to one of the premier colonial cities in the United States and the nation’s most important and complete Spanish urban center.
+Since the launch of the initiative, eleven new Latino history sites have been designated as NHLs.
+These properties tell stories ranging from the experience of Latino American settlers on the western frontier, to the ways in which scholarly understanding of Latino contributions to American culture and history have shifted over time, to one of the premier colonial cities in the United States and the nation’s most important and complete Spanish urban center.

 Please visit the National Park Service's American Latino Heritage Initiative website for more information.